 Elana Katz, LCSW, LMFT, teaches advanced family therapy and previously directed the family mediation program.
 She has presented nationally and internationally on family therapy, mediation, and collaborative divorce, including annual meetings of the American Family Therapy Academy, the American Association of Marriage and Family Therapists, and the International Academy of Collaborative Professionals, and she’s offered specialized trainings in Israel, Spain, South America, and Australia.

 She has a particular interest in understanding and addressing the impact of culture and oppression on family relationships

 Ms. Katz was one of the first therapists in New York to become certified in Emotionally Focused Therapy, an approach that helps clients understand and change their patterns in key relationships.
 Now a certified EFT Trainer, she also uses this knowledge to help collaborative clients intercept the recurring patterns that shape high conflict divorce as well as implement more successful strategies in their collaborative process.

-Ms. Katz was previously on faculty at the Yale School of Medicine where she supervised psychiatry residents, co-directed a weekly seminar in family therapy, and consulted to research on family treatment for patients in the general hospital setting.
-She has published a number of articles and a book chapter on topics such as mediation and a family systems approach to health care, and has been quoted by the New York Times, the Associated Press, and other media outlets, including National Public Radio.
-Ms. Katz is active in professional organizations, currently serving on the Board of Directors of both the New York Association for Collaborative Professionals and the New York Center for Emotionally Focused Therapy.
-Her private practice in psychotherapy, mediation, and collaborative divorce coaching is in New York.
+Ms. Katz has published a number of articles and a book chapter on topics such as mediation and a family systems approach to health care, and she’s been quoted by the New York Times, the Associated Press, and other media outlets, including National Public Radio.